evandbrown/ami-cfn-mappings/README.md

-This simple Chrome extension adds an icon (i.e., a Page Action) inside the address bar when you browse an Amazon Machine Image via http://aws.amazon.com/amis.
+This simple Chrome extension adds an icon (i.e., a Page Action) inside the address bar when you browse an Amazon Machine Image via http://aws.amazon.com/amis or http://aws.amazon.com/amazon-linux-ami/.
 Clicking the icon reveals a popup with the AMI IDs for each region in a Mappings format that may be pasted into a CloudFormation template for quick lookup.

 # Installation
 1. Download ami-cfn-mappings.crx